-In most cases, no additional configuration needs to be done to the default configuration of the OpenGL Vizserver server before using it (see the vsserver(1m) man page).
+In most cases, no additional configuration needs to be done to the default configuration of the OpenGL Vizserver server (vsserver(1m)) before using it.
 However, in some cases, you might want to configure the server for your environment's specific needs.
-This section describes how to configure the server using vsconfig.
+This section describes how to configure the server using vsconfig(1m).